 Should you agree to have the expert’s report be put into evidence?

 When I have a report which is favorable to my client I would never agree to just put the report into evidence.
-The reason for this is that, in my experience, it avoids questions about whether or not the judge has read the entire report carefully, and if the judge will remember everything that was in the report when he makes the final decision.
+The reason for this is that, in my experience, It is always impossible to be 100% sure that the judge has read the entire report carefully, or that the judge will remember everything that was in the report when he makes the final decision.

 Cross examination of the court appointed expert